Reset the report

 From Akamai Control Center, select ☰ > CDN > Properties.

-Find your Adaptive Acceleration property in the table and click its Property Name link to open it.
+Find the Ion property with Adaptive Acceleration enabled and click its Property Name link to open it.

 From the Related apps menu, select Automatic Push and Preconnect.